facile-it/facile-it.github.io/content/blog/eng/v-protetto17-5-2024.md

 - hands on the machine

 During the introduction, we discovered what is an SSTI, several tool to analyze if a page can be affected by this problem and how to mitigate it.
 Hands on was guided by Alessio, and some volunteers shared their screen in order to have feedback directly from the learners.
-The machine used some basic security system, so hacking is not trivial.
+The machine used some basic security system, so hacking is not trivial (even if it's white box).

 Overall, it was a though yet interesting experience.